When Should You Pop A Blister On Your Foot?

-- Clean your hands and foot (soap and water or antibacterial hand gel).
+- Firstly, clean your hands and foot (soap and water or antibacterial hand gel).

-- Apply antiseptic (eg: Betadine) and dress with a sterile island dressing – read How To Treat Your Foot Blister.
+- Thirdly, apply an antiseptic (eg: Betadine) and dress with a sterile island dressing – read How To Treat Your Foot Blister.

-- Reduce friction levels – read about how to cut friction levels for foot blisters.
+- Fourthly, remove or deflect pressure.
+And reduce friction levels – read about how to cut friction levels for foot blisters.

-- Then you need to keep it clean and monitor over the coming days for signs of infection.
+- And finally, you need to keep it clean and monitor over the coming days for signs of infection.